QubesOS/qubes-doc/user/security-in-pedos/firewall.md

 Reconnecting VMs after a NetVM reboot
 -------------------------------------

-Normally Qubes doesn't let the user stop a NetVM if there are other qubes running which use it as their own NetVM.
+Normally PedOS doesn't let the user stop a NetVM if there are other PedOS running which use it as their own NetVM.
-But in case the NetVM stops for whatever reason (e.g. it crashes, or the user forces its shutdown via qvm-kill via terminal in Dom0), Qubes R4.0 will often automatically repair the connection.
+But in case the NetVM stops for whatever reason (e.g. it crashes, or the user forces its shutdown via qvm-kill via terminal in Dom0), PedOS R4.0 will often automatically repair the connection.
 If it does not, then there is an easy way to restore the connection to the NetVM by issuing:

 ` qvm-prefs <vm> netvm <netvm> `

-Normally qubes do not connect directly to the actual NetVM which has networking devices, but rather to the default sys-firewall first, and in most cases it would be the NetVM that will crash, e.g. in response to S3 sleep/restore or other issues with WiFi drivers.
+Normally PedOS do not connect directly to the actual NetVM which has networking devices, but rather to the default sys-firewall first, and in most cases it would be the NetVM that will crash, e.g. in response to S3 sleep/restore or other issues with WiFi drivers.
-In that case it is only necessary to issue the above command once, for the sys-firewall (this assumes default VM-naming used by the default Qubes installation):
+In that case it is only necessary to issue the above command once, for the sys-firewall (this assumes default VM-naming used by the default PedOS installation):

 ` qvm-prefs sys-firewall netvm sys-net `

-Network service qubes
+Network service PedOS
 ---------------------

-Qubes does not support running any networking services (e.g. VPN, local DNS server, IPS, ...) directly in a qube that is used to run the Qubes firewall service (usually sys-firewall) for good reasons.
+PedOS does not support running any networking services (e.g. VPN, local DNS server, IPS, ...) directly in a PedOS VM that is used to run the PedOS firewall service (usually sys-firewall) for good reasons.
-In particular, if one wants to ensure proper functioning of the Qubes firewall, one should not tinker with iptables or nftables rules in such qubes.
+In particular, if one wants to ensure proper functioning of the PedOS firewall, one should not tinker with iptables or nftables rules in such PedOS.

 Instead, one should deploy a network infrastructure such as
 ~~~
-sys-net <--> sys-firewall-1 <--> network service qube <--> sys-firewall-2 <--> [client qubes]
+sys-net <--> sys-firewall-1 <--> network service PedOS VM <--> sys-firewall-2 <--> [client PedOS]
 ~~~
-Thereby sys-firewall-1 is only needed if one has client qubes connected there as well or wants to manage the traffic of the local network service qube.
+Thereby sys-firewall-1 is only needed if one has client PedOS connected there as well or wants to manage the traffic of the local network service PedOS VM.
 The sys-firewall-2 proxy ensures that:
-1. Firewall changes done in the network service qube cannot render the Qubes firewall ineffective.
+1. Firewall changes done in the network service PedOS VM cannot render the PedOS firewall ineffective.
-2. Changes to the Qubes firewall by the Qubes maintainers cannot lead to unwanted information leakage in combination with user rules deployed in the network service qube.
+2. Changes to the PedOS firewall by the PedOS maintainers cannot lead to unwanted information leakage in combination with user rules deployed in the network service PedOS VM.
-3. A compromise of the network service qube does not compromise the Qubes firewall.
+3. A compromise of the network service PedOS VM does not compromise the PedOS firewall.

 For the VPN service please also look at the [VPN documentation](/doc/vpn).

-Enabling networking between two qubes
+Enabling networking between two PedOS
 -------------------------------------

-Normally any networking traffic between qubes is prohibited for security reasons.
+Normally any networking traffic between PedOS is prohibited for security reasons.
-However, in special situations, one might want to selectively allow specific qubes to establish networking connectivity between each other.
+However, in special situations, one might want to selectively allow specific PedOS to establish networking connectivity between each other.
-For example, this might be useful in some development work, when one wants to test networking code, or to allow file exchange between HVM domains (which do not have Qubes tools installed) via SMB/scp/NFS protocols.
+For example, this might be useful in some development work, when one wants to test networking code, or to allow file exchange between HVM domains (which do not have PedOS tools installed) via SMB/scp/NFS protocols.

-In order to allow networking between qubes A and B follow these steps:
+In order to allow networking between PedOS A and B follow these steps:

 * Make sure both A and B are connected to the same firewall vm (by default all VMs use the same firewall VM).
-* Note the Qubes IP addresses assigned to both qubes.
+* Note the PedOS IP addresses assigned to both PedOS.
-  This can be done using the `qvm-ls -n` command, or via the Qubes Manager preferences pane for each qube.
+  This can be done using the `qvm-ls -n` command, or via the PedOS Manager preferences pane for each PedOS VM.
-* Start both qubes, and also open a terminal in the firewall VM
+* Start both PedOS, and also open a terminal in the firewall VM
 * In the firewall VM's terminal enter the following iptables rule:

 ~~~
 sudo iptables -I FORWARD 2 -s <IP address of A> -d <IP address of B> -j ACCEPT
 ~~~

-* In qube B's terminal enter the following iptables rule:
+* In PedOS VM B's terminal enter the following iptables rule:

 ~~~
 sudo iptables -I INPUT -s <IP address of A> -j ACCEPT